submariner-io/submariner-website/src/content/development/release-process/_index.en.md

 content for the release, this needs to be reviewed.
 Once the pull request is merged, the release process will continue automatically and the next step can be initiated shortly after making sure the release jobs on the `releases` and any participating repositories are done.

+Starting with 0.13, when creating a release for a stable version (`release-<major>.<minor>`), the `make release` commands must be run on a branch based off the associated stable release branch.

 {{% notice info %}}
 The `GITHUB_TOKEN` environment variable in the shell you're using for the automation must be set to a [Personal Access Token](https://github.com/settings/tokens) you create.